-Housing Element Program 4.1 establishes the need to support secondary units for small households and seniors.
-Sometimes referred to as "accessory dwelling units", "in-law units" or "granny flats", which are small one-bedroom or studio units built on properties that are already occupied by a single-family home in an existing neighborhood.
-These units provide an excellent way for a community to add small, affordable units that are attractive to young residents, seniors, and/or residents with a disability.
+Housing Element Program 4.1 establishes the need to support accessory dwelling units, which are small one-bedroom or studio units built on properties that are already occupied by a single-family home in an existing neighborhood.
+These units provide an excellent way for a community to add small, affordable units that are attractive to small households, seniors, and/or residents with a disability.